-- Remit to oversee the implementation and monitoring of this plan and to develop further actions to achieve its objectives. - Representation officers from Chief Executive's Services, Corporate Services, City Development, Children and Families, Neighbourhood Services, Leisure & Culture Dundee, other partners and community representatives. - Frequency of meetings quarterly.
+- Remit to oversee the implementation and monitoring of this plan and to develop more specific, measurable and timetabled actions to deliver on some of the general aspirations expressed in this plan. - Representation officers from Chief Executive's Services, Corporate Services, City Development, Children and Families, Neighbourhood Services, Leisure & Culture Dundee, other partners and community representatives. - Frequency of meetings quarterly.